sdiehl/stephendiehl.com/posts/adjunctions.md

 (G \epsilon) \circ (\eta G) = 1_G
 $$

-Or equivelently in terms of functors we see that in a sense an adjoint is a "half-isomorphism" or "almost inverse" but some structure is lost in one direction.

-$$
-F \rightarrow FGF \rightarrow F \\
-G \rightarrow GFG \rightarrow G
-$$

 These are drawn below:

 <p>
 <img src="/images/string9.png"/>
 </p>

+In terms of the categories $C,D$ an adjoint is in some sense a "half-isomorphism" or "almost inverse" but some structure is lost in one direction.

-$\eta$ and $\epsilon$ are also be referred to respectively as the *unit* and *counit*.
+$\eta$ and $\epsilon$ are also referred to respectively as the *unit* and *counit*.

 In Haskell we have the following typeclass which unfortunately